-Its upper reaches, north of St-Jean-de-Losne, are known by some as La Petit Saône.
-Winding through partly wooded areas and picturesque countryside, the upper reaches are popular with recreational boaters, who share the River Saône with only moderate commercial traffic.
-A number of artificial cuts and numerous locks have been constructed to bypass some sections of the natural river to create a more direct passage than provided by the river’s natural, meandering route.
+Its upper reaches, north of St-Jean-de-Losne, are known by some as La Petite Saône.
+Winding through partly wooded areas and picturesque countryside, the upper reaches are popular with recreational boaters, who share the Saône River with only moderate commercial traffic.
+A number of artificial cuts and numerous locks have been constructed to bypass some sections of the river to create a more direct passage than the river’s natural, meandering route.

-At times, the River Saône has been considered a boundary between the east and west.
+At times, the Saône River has been considered a boundary between the east and west of France.
 Along with the Rhone, it continues to be an important north/south water link.
-Although increasingly used for pleasure boating, it is still an important means for transporting goods.
+Although increasingly used for pleasure boating, it is still a major waterway for transporting goods.
 It is considered by many to be the most important navigable river in France because of its junctures with many other rivers and canals.

 Part 2: Towns & Villages

 St-Jean-de-Losne sits at the juncture of the Saône River with Canal de Bourgogne.
 Even before the advent of the canal, the town was a thriving river port.
 In 1273, the lords of Franché-Comte laid siege to the town with 500 troops dressed up as women.
 The town uncovered the ruse and killed all of the attackers.
 In 1636 80,000 troops of the Holy Roman Empire threatened the town.
 With 400 citizens and 150 soldiers, to which were added 800 reinforcements from nearby Auxonne, the town miraculously held off the siege.
 Thereafter the town was known as La Belle Défense.
 In 1870 a German advance was also turned away.
 Clearly this is a town which values its independence.